Miss Suriname

 Miss Suriname is a national Beauty pageant in Suriname.
-The pageant is now under Tropical Beauties Suriname Foundation which selected the titleholders to Miss Supranational and Mister Supranational.
+The pageant is now under Tropical Beauties Suriname Foundation which selected the titleholders to Miss World, Miss Universe, Miss International, Miss Earth, Miss Supranational and Mister Supranational.

 History

 Miss Suriname was held in 1951 for first time.
 The pageant was run by Lions International Organization until 1999.
 Since 1958 the winner of Miss Suriname represents her country at the Miss Universe or sometimes Miss World.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.
 In 1999 is the last participation of Suriname at the Miss Universe before the local pageant absent to held the contest.
 In 2007 after returning in new concept, Miss Suriname run by A.P.R.A (Angel's Public Relations & Administration) and decided to send its winner to Miss World.

 2007-2012

 After a long period of inactivity regarding The National Pageant, The Miss Suriname Pageant began in 2007 by A.P.R.A.
 (Angel's Public Relations & Administration).
 In addition in 2007 Miss Suriname collaborated to Miss Suriname, Little Miss Suriname and Miss Teen Model Suriname.
 The pageant is being national franchise holder for Miss World and Miss Earth until 2008 and Miss International until 2012.